Dear Ture ,

 It is not as though the Government's responses have been particularly encouraging.

-On 21 October, The Australian reported that the Reserve Bank of Australia had on 17 October voiced strong concerns about the disruptive effects on the economy of the Rudd Government’s decision to extend an unlimited guarantee to bank deposits in Australia.
+On 21 October, The Australian reported that the Reserve Bank of Australia had on 17 October voiced strong concerns about the disruptive effects on the economy of the Rudd Governments decision to extend an unlimited guarantee to bank deposits in Australia.
 It was not until October 24 that the Government abandoned the unlimited guarantee and established a cap of $1 million after which the guarantee would attract a fee.

-The Opposition, like the Australian people, took the Prime Minister on trust.
-While we had proposed a limited deposit guarantee, we nonetheless gave the Prime Minister our support on his unlimited deposit guarantee taking him at his word that he had developed it in the closest collaboration with the Reserve Bank.
-As it subsequently turned out he had not even spoken to the Reserve Bank directly but had simply received a verbal assurance from the Treasury Secretary that his plan had the RBA's blessing.
+Prime Minister our support on his unlimited deposit guarantee taking him at his word that he had developed it in the closest collaboration with the Reserve Bank.
+As it subsequently turned out he had not even spoken to the Reserve Bank directly but had

-As it turns out, the unlimited guarantee was a serious policy blunder - made in haste and with too little care.
-The Government has already pared it back to a limit of $1 million, but much of the damage is done.
+million, but much of the damage is done.
 Mr Rudd announced some new measures two days ago apparently designed to encourage mortgage funds to turn themselves into banks.
-This has been rejected as impractical by most of the industry and certainly offers no short term solutions to the problems created by his decision on 12 October.
+This has been rejected as impractical by most of the industry and certainly offers no

 We remain ready to work collaboratively with the Government to find solutions to these problems both those which arise from the global financial crisis and those created by inappropriate Government policies in Australia.
-But that does not mean simply providing unquestioning support for every twist and turn in Government policy.
-It means sitting down and working together.
-Now that offer has been rejected - but it remains open.
+But that

 In this e-newsletter, read on about: